 Come, check us out and see if you have what it takes to join our elite team of leaders.

 Under limited direction, the Police Lieutenant performs supervisory, administrative and technical duties in planning, coordinating, assigning and directing the functions of a police unit or division; assists in designing and implementing procedures, methods, programs and departmental goals and objectives; responsible for the efficient accomplishment of the daily activities of an assigned unit or division and assisting higher management in meeting the goals and objectives of the Police Department; provides protection of life and property, enforcement of laws and ordinances; conducting and overseeing investigations; assumes command in emergency situations.
-Limited direction is provided by a Police Captain or the Chief of Police.
+Limited direction is provided by the Chief of Police.
 Responsibilities include the direct and indirect supervision of sworn and non-sworn personnel either directly or through subordinate supervisors.

 This is the first exempt management level classification in the Police classification series populated with a